 Admission and Degree Requirements

-Fall: February 1 for possible funding; August 1 for no funding
+Fall Admission: February 1 for possible funding; April 1 for no funding

 Note: The University of Delaware Department of Music does not require the GRE for admittance to its Master of Music degree programs.